Cookie-Club/COS214_WarProject/System/README.md

 This project is a war simulation.
 It is written in c++ using vscode.
 The simulation is done in terminal.

 # Documentation
-Our project has been documented in the pdf that can be accessed here (add link).\
+Our project has been documented in the pdf that can be accessed [here](https://drive.google.com/file/d/1pDr7rUqRGKnAf_vEGbXcFyPtpY_BXlqP/view?usp=share_link).\
 Diagrams can be found in the visual paradigm project linked here (add link) or the individual diagrams can be found in the google drive folder [here](https://drive.google.com/drive/folders/1KasSm0zczvex1MyBnHWb_2umQiH-NBwo?usp=sharing).\
 Doxygen documentation can be found [here](https://drive.google.com/file/d/14MoWcGG3PlXh0BfdtrlHMH2OG4B5IHYy/view?usp=share_link).